 AHA’s commitment form.
 Additional details, including the call to action, list of principles, a frequently asked questions document and a tool to calculate 340B savings are available to AHA members from AHA’s 340B Web page.

 Through the 340B program, pharmaceutical manufacturers sell drugs used in eligible safety net hospitals’ outpatient settings at discounted prices.
 Participating entities can achieve savings of 25 to 50 percent on pharmaceutical purchases.
 Hospitals reinvest 340B savings for a wide range of purposes, including providing low-cost or free prescriptions for uninsured and low-income populations, expanding services offered to patients and providing services to more patients.
 The 340B program involves no federal spending.
 Currently, one in four Texas hospitals participate in the program.

 In November 2017, the Centers for Medicare & Medicaid Services finalized a

 rule to limit hospitals’ Medicare reimbursement for prescription drugs purchased under the 340B Drug Discount Program.
-Beginning Jan.
-1, 2018, 340B-participating hospitals face an almost 30 percent reduction in Medicare reimbursements for these drugs, which significantly reduce hospitals’ ability to sustain necessary patient programs.
-The financial impact to Texas hospitals is estimated to be a loss of nearly $41 million in 2018.
+Since Jan.
+1, 2018, 340B-participating hospitals faced an almost 30 percent reduction in Medicare reimbursements for these drugs, which significantly reduce hospitals’ ability to sustain necessary patient programs.
+The 2018 outpatient prospective payment system final rule reduced hospitals' Medicare reimbursement by $1.6 billion annually.